strategicmarket/dbmachine/README.md

 In addition, a workitem collection is being generated one of the test client's (name='Machine').
 The 'Machine' is a client of the platform who also has the privilege of operating a marketplace.
 The marketplace is venue in which customers can request custom services to build bots.

 4. For every client document where isActivated==true, a corresponding uri must be provided to store the test data for that client.
+If the uri points to MLAB, the database must be defined and valid username and password data must be supplied

+## Test Data Generation

+1. node server

+2. Follow the prompts

 ## License and Use